lemonyte/stegosaurus/readme.md

 - AES and image encryption
 - RSA and image encryption
 ### AES Encryption
 Can encrypt text and large files.
-The AES key is encrypted with RSA encryption so data can be securely transmitted using a public key system.
+An RSA key pair is still required for AES encryption because the AES key is encrypted with RSA encryption so it can be securely transmitted along with the encrypted data.
 This option is recommended over RSA encryption.
 ### RSA Encryption
 Data is encrypted using only the RSA algorithm.
 Only useful for encrypting text or very small files (less than 1 KB).
 Cannot encrypt large files.
 AES encryption is recommended over this option.
 ### Image Encryption